 In some situations, a conviction for carrying a concealed weapon must be punished by a mandatory minimum sentence of no less than 3 months in jail.
 Prosecutors are tough on gun crimes and will aggressively pursue criminal charges against you.

-An experienced Los Angeles criminal defense attorney can help you negotiate with the prosecution, review all the evidence the state has against you, and even investigate the circumstances surrounding your arrest.
+An experienced criminal defense attorney can help you negotiate with the prosecution, review all the evidence the state has against you, and even investigate the circumstances surrounding your arrest.
 In short, having an attorney by your side can ensure you obtain the best possible outcome for your case.

 Carrying a Concealed Weapon Laws